 Inducted in 1998

-Dr. Anita Borg was a computer scientist in the Office of the Chief Technologist at Xerox's Palo Alto Research Center (PARC).
-A visionary who started the first e-mail network for women in technology, "Systers," Dr. Borg also co-founded the Grace Hopper Celebration of Women in Computing, the enormously successful technical computer science conference inspired by the legacy of Navy Admiral Grace Murray Hopper and featuring successful women in computing.
-She also founded the Institute for Women and Technology, an experimental R&D organization focusing on increasing the impact of women on technology and the positive impact of technology on the world’s women.
-At the Institute, technologists, social scientists and community members work together to create technologies based on women’s needs, situations, and genius.
+Anita founded the Institute for Women and Technology, an experimental research and development organization.
+The institute focuses on increasing the impact of women in technology and the positive impact of technology on the world’s women.
+At the institute, technologists, social scientists, and community members work together to create technologies based on women’s needs, situations, and geniuses.

 Anita co-founded the Grace Hopper Celebration of Women in Computing, a successful technical computer science conference inspired by the legacy of Navy Admiral Grace Murray Hopper.
 The Grace Hopper Foundation features successful women in computing.

 Anita spent four years building a fault-tolerant, Unix-based operating system, a first for the Auragen Systems Corporation of New Jersey.
 Afterward, she built an operating system with the Nixdorf Computer in Germany.

 Her experience running the ever-expanding Systers mailing list led her to work in email communication and brought her move to the Network Systems Laboratory.
 There, Anita developed the Message-Enabled Communication and Information System computer platform, an email and web-based system for communicating in virtual communities.